SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

 which infers a property type of ``Size``.
 (Properties are described in more detail later in this chapter.)

-Note that whenever you define a new class or struct, you are effectively defining a brand new Swift type.
+Whenever you define a new class or struct, you are effectively defining a brand new Swift type.
 Custom classes and structs should be given ``UpperCamelCase`` names (such as ``Size`` and ``Rectangle``),